SenseTecnic/wotkit-docs/source/api_v1/api_sensor_data.rst

   :widths: 25, 15, 50
   :header-rows: 1

   * -
     - Reserved field name
     - Description
   * - (*OPTIONAL*)
     - timestamp
     - the time that the sensor data was collected.
-This is a long integer representing the number of milliseconds from Jan 1, 1970 UTC.
-Optional; if not supplied, a server-supplied timestamp will be used.
+This is an ISO 8601 timestamp (for example Jan 1, 1970 UTC  in ISO 8601: 1970-01-01T00:00:00Z) Optional; if not supplied, a server-supplied timestamp will be used.
   * - (*READ-ONLY*)
     - id
     - a unique identifier for the data reading.
 This is to distinguish one reading from another when they share the same timestamp.
 This field is read only and should not be sent by the client when sending new data.